seanox/virtual-environment/launcher/README.md

 https://github.com/seanox/virtual-environment/releases

 # Settings
-For configuration the file `launcher.xml` (depending on the application name) in the working directory is used.
-If this file does not exist or is incorrect, the launcher aborts the start with an error message.
+Configuration is stored in a file named `launcher.xml` (based on the application name) in the working directory.
+If the file is missing or invalid, the launcher terminates with an error message.

-Example of a configuration file:
+Example configuration:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>